istareatscreens/business-hours-native/readme.md

 //  isClosed: boolean, //true if the business has no listed open hours for the day, otherwise false
 //  isCurrentDay: boolean //true if it is the current day of the week, else false
 //  Hours: object[] // array of {from: XX:XX, to: XX:XX} objects reporting opening/closing times
-//  dateObj: Date //returns Date object with correct year, day, month corresponding to the current day
+//  dateObj: Date //returns Date object with correct year, day, month corresponding to each day in the array
 //  }
 //  ...]
 ```